Alireza-Abrehforoush/My-Linux-Shell/README.md

 # My-Linux-Shell
-A simple linux shell written in C(BP Mini Project)
+A simple linux shell written in C (Introduction to Computer Programming with Lab course final Project)